SkynetLabs/skynet-docs/source/includes/_updating.md

 DAC.
 These are used through libraries which can be installed and imported from like regular libraries.

-For example, to install SkynetHQ's official Content Record DAC:

 ```sh
 npm install @skynethq/content-record-library
 ```

+For example, to install SkynetHQ's official Content Record DAC (see right):

 Usage instructions can be found [here](https://github.com/SkynetHQ/content-record-library).